Declan Rice: West Ham United

+2015–2020

-On 16 December 2015, just over a year after joining West Ham United at youth level, Rice signed his first professional contract with the club.
+On 16 December 2015, two years after joining West Ham United at youth level, Rice signed his first professional contract with the club.
 Rice received his first call-up to the West Ham senior squad for the games against Sunderland and Everton in April 2017, after impressing in the under-23 team.
-He made his senior debut against Burnley on the last day of the 2016–17 Premier League season, coming on as a 91st-minute substitute for Edimilson Fernandes in a 2–1 away win, five days after captaining the under-23's to promotion with a 2–1 win at Newcastle United.
-His full senior debut came on 19 August 2017 in a 3–2 defeat at Southampton.
+He made his senior debut against Burnley on the last day of the 2016–17 Premier League season, coming on as a 91st-minute substitute for Edimilson Fernandes in a 2–1 away win, five days after captaining the under-23s to promotion with a 2–1 win away to Newcastle United.
+His first-team debut came on 19 August 2017 in a 3–2 defeat at Southampton.
 In April 2018, Rice was named as runner-up for the 2017–18 Hammer of the Year award behind Marko Arnautović.

-On 22 December, he made his 50th appearance for West Ham, the first player to do so while still a teenager since Michael Carrick.
+On 22 December 2018, he made his 50th appearance for West Ham, becoming the first player to do so while still a teenager since Michael Carrick.
 On 28 December 2018, Rice signed a new contract until 2024 with the option of an additional year.
 On 12 January 2019, Rice scored his first goal for West Ham and was named man of the match in a 1–0 win against Arsenal, in West Ham's 50th Premier League game at the London Stadium.
-On 20 April 2019, Rice was named on the shortlist for the PFA Young Player of the Year award, which was eventually awarded to Rice's England teammate Raheem Sterling.
-At the end of the 2018–19 season, he was named the Players' Player of the Year and won the award for Individual Performance of the Season, for his match winning game against Arsenal, and was named the Young Hammer of the Year for the third consecutive season.
-On 28 December 2019, Rice captained West Ham for the first time, at the age of 20, in a 2–1 home loss against Leicester City.
+On 20 April, Rice was named on the shortlist for the PFA Young Player of the Year award, which was eventually awarded to Rice's England teammate Raheem Sterling.
+At the end of the 2018–19 season, he was named the Players' Player of the Year and won the award for Individual Performance of the Season, for his match winning game against Arsenal, and was named the Young Hammer of the Year for the third-consecutive season.

-On 17 July 2020, Rice scored his first and only Premier League goal of the season, an outside-the-box strike against Watford, in a 3–1 win.
-In the 2019–20 season, Rice played in all 38 league games for West Ham, playing every single minute.
-He was in the Premier League's top five players for both tackles and interceptions leading West Ham players in both categories and making more passes than any other West Ham player.
-He was named Hammer of the Year.
+On 28 December 2019, Rice captained West Ham for the first time, at age 20, in a 2–1 home loss against Leicester City.
+He scored his first and only Premier League goal of the season on 17 July 2020, with an outside-the-box strike against Watford, in a 3–1 win.
+In the 2019–20 season, Rice played every minute of West Ham's 38 league games.
+He was in the Premier League's top five players for both tackles and interceptions, leading West Ham players in both categories and making more passes than any other teammate.
+He was named Hammer of the Year for the first time in 2020.